phalanx

 Meaning

-- An ancient Greek and Macedonian military unit that consisted of several ranks and files (lines) of soldiers in close array with joined shields and long spears.
+- (historical) An ancient Greek and Macedonian military unit that consisted of several ranks and files (lines) of soldiers in close array with joined shields and long spears.

-- A Fourierite utopian community; a phalanstery.
+- (historical) A Fourierite utopian community; a phalanstery.

 - A large group of people, animals or things, compact or closely massed, or tightly knit and united in common purpose.